Ayomiposy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 7-everybody will add execution to owner, group and other user script 8-James_Bond will set permission for file hello script 9-John_Doe will set mode for file "hello"
+script 7-everybody will add execution to owner, group and other user script 8-James_Bond will set permission for file hello script 9-John_Doe will set mode for file "hello" script 10-mirror_permissions will set mode of file olleh for file hello